What triggers hereditary

-Hereditary angioedema (HAE) attacks are sometimes set off by a trigger.
-HAE can vary a lot from person to person, so your triggers might be very different from someone else who has HAE.
+HAE attacks are sometimes set off by a trigger.
+HAE can vary a lot from person to person, so your triggers might be very different from those of someone else who has HAE.
 For example, some people might only experience an HAE attack because they've gone through a physical trauma, like falling off a bicycle or having a dental procedure.
-For others, something as simple as making a repetitive motion, like using scissors, could cause an HAE attack.
+For others, making a repetitive motion, like using scissors for an extended period of time, could cause an HAE attack.

-Here are some triggers that some patients have recognized:
+Here are some triggers that some people with HAE have recognized:

 - Emotional stress